roytang/blog/content/notes/2018/06/1009927064915357696/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1009927064915357696/
+title: ''
 ---

-RT [@Iron_Spike](https://twitter.com/Iron_Spike/): When a fan comic does more to humanize a character than literal decades of daily newspaper strips. http://galesaur.com/portfolio/jon-2/
+When a fan comic does more to humanize a character than literal decades of daily newspaper strips. http://galesaur.com/portfolio/jon-2/